 2 countries, 1 trip.
 Spend 10 days backpacking Guatemala and 4 days backpacking Belize on this roundtrip.
 See the highlights of both countries like the Acatenango volcano, Tikal, and Lake Atitlan in Guatemala as well as the ATM Cave and the Caribbean beaches of Belize.

-If you’re planning a trip to Belize and Guatemala you can see the highlights of two countries.
 Let’s be honest: Guatemala does a lot of things great.
-The Acatenango volcano is truly the highlight of any Central America trip and the Tikal ruins are amongst the most impressive we’ve visited.
+The Acatenango Volcano is truly the highlight of any Central America trip and the Tikal ruins are amongst the most impressive we’ve visited.
 Other things it does not do that great.
 The Caribbean beaches of Livingston and co pale against their Belizean counterparts.
 So why not combine both countries in one itinerary to get the best of both worlds?

-This two week Guatemala and Belize itinerary provides you with the bare minimum of time you’ll need to explore the two countries.
-In places like Hopkins, Belize, or Lago de Atitlan, Guatemala, you might be very much tempted to prolong your stay - and we encourage you to do so if you have the time!
+Our two week Guatemala and Belize itinerary provides you with the bare minimum of time you’ll need to explore the two countries.

 Antigua is a great first stop to arrive in Guatemala.
 It offers great food and drinks - from craft beer and artisanal coffee to traditional cuisine and street food.
 Wonder the streets, if you have time take a walking tour, settle in and relax after a potentially long travel day.